api3dao/oev-docs/docs/reference/oev/starter-guide/index.md

 ## Depositing USDC into PrepaymentDepository

 To interact with the OEV Relay API using your public/private key pair, deposit USDC into the `PrepaymentDepository` contract.
-Relay will wait until there are sufficient block confirmations and then automatically creates an account for your account and chain combination.
-Authentication for API calls requiring authorization is done through signatures with your private key.
+Relay will wait for sufficient block confirmations and then automatically creates an account for your account and chain combination.
+Authentication for API calls is done via signatures with your private key.

 ::: info